T20X/notes/C++MemoryModelObjects.md

 This means it is entirely possible for the code to work, for n to outlive a.
 But it is unspecified whether it does work.

+# problems

+## creation
+not clear when objects are created. clearlying name, type and storage duration are properties of ojects at creation, but is storage itself a requirenment for object to be created? does object creation comes before the re-use in placement new?

+the following from https://eel.is/c++draft/expr.new#nt:noptr-new-declarator suggest that "obtaining storage" does create the obect as well!
+[Note 11: When the allocation function returns a value other than null, it must be a pointer to a block of storage in which space for the object has been reserved.
+The block of storage is assumed to be appropriately aligned ([basic.align]) and of the requested size.
+The address of the created object will not necessarily be the same as that of the block if the object is an array. — end note]

+## destroyed
+how is that defined?

+# type

+Objects, references, functions including function template specializations, and expressions have a property called type, which both restricts the operations that are permitted for those entities and provides semantic meaning to the otherwise generic sequences of bits.

+# object access

+If a program attempts to access the stored value of an object through a glvalue whose type is not similar to one of the following types the behavior is undefined:48

+(11.1) the dynamic type of the object,

+(11.2) a type that is the signed or unsigned type corresponding to the dynamic type of the object, or

+(11.3) a char, unsigned char, or std​::​byte type.

+If a program invokes a defaulted copy/move constructor or copy/move assignment operator for a union of type U with a glvalue argument that does not denote an object of type cv U within its lifetime, the behavior is undefined.

+[Note 10: Unlike in C, C++ has no accesses of class type. — end note]   ####################### basically works only on scalars!!!!!!!!!!!!!!

+[defns.access]: [..]
+[Note 1: Only objects of scalar type can be accessed.
+Reads of scalar objects are described in [conv.lval] and modifications of scalar objects are describred in [expr.ass], [expr.post.incr], and [expr.pre.incr].
+Attempts to read or modify an object of class type typically invoke a constructor or assignment operator; such invocations do not themselves constitute accesses, although they may involve accesses of scalar subobjects. — end note]

 # Memory model

 The fundamental storage unit in the C++ memory model is the byte